Cubic fourfolds containing a plane and a quintic del Pezzo surface: A pfaffian containing a plane

 \section{A pfaffian containing a plane}

-In this section, we exhibit a smooth pfaffian cubic fourfold $X$ containing a plane and having a tangent conic such that $A(X)$ has rank 3.
-By Propositions~\ref{prop:nontriviality} and \ref{prop:tau0}, $X$ has nontrivial Clifford invariant and is in the $\tau=0$ component of $\cC_8 \cap \cC_{14}$.
-In particular, this proves that the pfaffian locus nontrivially intersects, and hence in dense in (since it is open in $\cC_{14}$), the component $\cC_\tau$ with $\tau=0$.
+In this section, we prove the final claim of Theorem~\ref{thm:main} by exhibiting a smooth pfaffian cubic fourfold $X$ containing a good plane, having a tangent conic, and such that $A(X)$ has rank 3.
+Indeed, by Propositions~\ref{prop:nontriviality} and \ref{prop:tau0}, such an $X$ has nontrivial Clifford invariant and is in the $\tau=0$ (i.e., $d_X=32$) component of $\cC_8 \cap \cC_{14}$.
+In particular, the pfaffian locus nontrivially intersects, and hence in dense in (since it is open in $\cC_{14}$), the component $\cC_\tau$ with $\tau=0$.